 “A lot of the time, whenever I’m remembering something, I find myself connected to these subtle moments that made me feel alive in some way.
 Those are the things that I replay in my mind a lot.”

-Growing up in the Prairies, singer-songwriter Cassidy Mann has been singing since she could talk.
-Her parents bought her a guitar as a birthday present when she was nine.
+Growing up in the Prairies of Winnipeg, Mann has been singing since she could talk.
+Her parents bought her a guitar as a birthday present when she was 9.
 By 14, she started taking songwriting more seriously and her emerging talent led to a nomination for Aboriginal Recording of the Year at the Western Canadian Music Awards.
 Still, she felt uncertain about the next step.